 Maple Spiced Pear and Walnut Baked Brie

-- 2 teaspoons olive oil or coconut oil
+- 1 Tbsp olive oil, butter, coconut oil

 - 1 tablespoon pumpkin seeds